-At Penn State DuBois, we use the term Student Life to describe the co-curricular experience offered to students at the campus.
-By co-curricular, we mean the programming that is offered outside of - but is connected to - the formal classroom experience.
+At Penn State DuBois, the Office of Student Engagement provides co-curricular experiences to students at Penn State DuBois.
+Co-curricular refers to the programs and activities that are offered outside of - but are connected to - the formal classroom experience.
 These programs also help students make a better connection to the campus and university…and ultimately lead to stronger academic records and a greater sense of overall satisfaction with their university experience.
 Student Engagement consists of areas such as student activities, new student orientation, leadership development, cultural and performing arts, community volunteer opportunities, Student Government, student clubs and organizations, family programming, Athletics, intramurals and recreations sports, special events and more.

 Orientation Leaders - Summer 2013

-Participation in Student Life programming is valuable for students for several reasons.
-First of all, it's fun!
-Hey - fun is good - let's not underestimate having fun!
-While a student's first priority must be their academic work, we recognize that a large part of the educational process that happens on a university campus involves students lives outside of the classroom.
+- It’s fun!
+Let's not underestimate having fun!
+While a student's first priority must be their academic work, we recognize that a large part of the educational process that happens on a university campus involves students' lives outside of the classroom.
 Penn State's academics are hard work.
 Finding positive outlets to unwind and relieve stress are important.
 You will need time to relax and enjoy the social side of campus life - and that is where programming from the Office of Student Engagement comes in.

 - Learn skills that will be valuable throughout your lifetime…such as communication skills, problem solving skills, leadership development, teamwork, appreciation of differences, etc. Your engagement in student activities through the campus allow for you to learn skills that will be valuable to you throughout your lifetime - both in your work-related or career life as well as your personal life.
 Students involved in Student Government and/or clubs have an opportunity to develop communications skills and improve their problem-solving and decision making skills; students involved in leadership development programming have an opportunity to develop such skills as how to lead successful meetings, resolve conflicts amicably and discuss the issue of ethical leadership.
 Students involved in volunteer opportunities and/or athletic competition learn about teamwork and dedication to a task, while ideas such as understanding differences and valuing individuality are thread throughout the Office of Student Engagement's programming opportunities.

 - Career-based connections…people-related skills…networking opportunities and great resume enhancers!
-Finally, when the time comes to leave the university and embark on your given career choice, programs such as those offered through Career Series (in conjunction with the office of Student Life) as well as the areas mentioned above will help you to be successful in the career area you have chosen.
+Finally, when the time comes to leave the university and embark on your given career choice, programs such as those offered through Career Series (in conjunction with the Office of Student Engagement) as well as the areas mentioned above will help you to be successful in the career area you have chosen.
 Business and industry today value employees that can be productive members of work teams, and who bring a broad-based experience to the work place.
-The skills you can develop through participation in student life programming - in particular the "people-related skills" - should serve you well in the years to come.
+The skills you can develop through participation in aforementioned experiences - in particular the "people-related skills" or "life skills" - will serve you well in the years to come.

 New Student Orientation Community Outreach Day - August 23, 2013

 Leadership Development …including STAR (Leadership Series), Orientation Leader, Student Government Association, Leadership Conference opportunities, etc. The Student Government Association represents students concerns and works closely with campus administration to help ensure a high quality experience for all students.

 - Athletics & Fitness